10 of the Most Challenging U.S. Golf Courses

 Chena Bend Golf Course

 One of the toughest golf courses of the far north, Chena Bend is a US Military golf course located just east of Fairbanks, Alaska in Fort Wainwright.
-Because the golf course is just a couple degrees below the Arctic Circle, it is only open a for few months out of the year during the short summers.
+Because the golf course is just a couple degrees below the Arctic Circle, it is only open for a few months out of the year during the short summers.
 When it is open, you can enjoy clear skies and long daylight.

 Ross Bridge Golf Course